Alveolar osteitis: Prevention

 Some evidence suggests that rinsing with chlorhexidine (0.12% or 0.2%) or placing chlorhexidine gel (0.2%) in the sockets of extracted teeth reduces the frequency of dry socket.
-Another review concluded that preventative antibiotics reduce the risk of dry socket (and infection and pain) following third molar extractions of wisdom teeth in healthy individuals.
+Another review concluded that preventative antibiotics reduce the risk of dry socket (and infection and pain) following third molar extractions in healthy individuals.
 The authors questioned whether treating 19 people with antibiotics to prevent one infection would do more harm overall than good, in view of the potential side effects and also of antibiotic resistance.
 Nevertheless, there is evidence that some individuals, based on a clinical assessment of their conditions, who are at clear risk may benefit from antibiotics.
 There is also evidence that antifibrinolytic agents applied to the socket after the extraction may reduce the risk of dry socket.

 Some dentists and oral surgeons routinely debride the bony walls of the socket to encourage hemorrhage (bleeding) in the belief that this reduces the incidence of dry socket, but there is no evidence to support this practice.
 It has been suggested that dental extractions in females taking oral contraceptives be scheduled on days without estrogen supplementation (typically days 23–28 of the menstrual cycle).
 It has also been suggested that teeth to be extracted be scaled prior to the procedure.

 Prevention of alveolar osteitis can be exacted by following post-operative instructions, including: